samwizzy/lendsqr-fe-test/README.md

 ### 1. Login

 In order to simulate an actual login scenario, a mock was created to give an illusion of a login behavior.
 You can simply access the application by logging in, you do not necessary have to provide a valid credenials here, any information will suffice.
+The redirection after a user logs in happens simultaneously after a user's session is lost.

+> Once a user logs into the application, he/she is been redirected to the page they last visited, this is strategically orchestrated to give them a better user experience.

 ### 2. Dashboard